Emilie Peck is a freelance writer. She is also a student of alternative medicine, including massage therapy, herbalism and aromatherapy.

-When you think of the color red, several things may come to mind, from hot lava to Valentine’s Day.
-In dreams, red is associated with just as many meanings and it can serve as a valuable interpretation tool when it appears in your dream’s imagery.
+When you think of the color red, several things may come to mind.
+From hot lava to Valentine’s Day, the color red can have so many meanings.
+In dreams, red is associated with many things and can serve as a valuable tool for interpreting a dream’s meaning.

-Because colors are so versatile, I’ve broken the potential meanings into three different categories.
+Because colors are so versatile, I’ve broken the potential meanings into four different categories:

 The color red is one of the most primal colors in our world, thanks to its association with blood.
 It holds special emotional meaning for cultures around the world.
 Red is usually associated with feelings like lust, courage, passion, anger and fear.